 They took inspiration from the yellow ribbons tied on trees to show support for the US military fighting in the Gulf War.
 Additionally, they decided that the elegant loop of the ribbon shape was easy to make and replicate.
 They avoided traditional colours associated with the gay community, such as pink and rainbow stripes, because they wanted to convey that HIV was relevant to everyone.
 They chose red for its boldness, and for its symbolic associations with passion, the heart and love.

 Photos courtesy of The Elizabeth Taylor Archive

+Within weeks, the red ribbon could be seen in such high-profile places as the red carpet of the Oscars.
+The media took notice and, within a short space of time, the symbol became universally recognised.
 At the Freddie Mercury Tribute Concert, held at London's Wembley Stadium on Easter Sunday, 1992, more than 100,000 red ribbons were distributed among the audience, with performers such as George Michael wearing one.

 The red ribbon continues to be a powerful force in the efforts to increase public awareness of HIV.
 It has inspired other charities to utilise the symbol, such as the pink breast cancer awareness ribbon.